theeugenechong/tp/docs/DeveloperGuide.md

 ### Target user profile

-{Describe the target user profile} The target user profile of cOOPer consists of all levels of administration in a tech startup.
+The target user profile of cOOPer consists of all levels of administration in a tech startup.
 Namely - from the employee level of Secretary up to the management level of CEO.

 ### Value proposition